duplode/duplode.github.io/src/posts/_distributive.md

 -- fmap t . distribute = distribute . t
 ```

-## Collecting results
+### Collecting results

 Before we go on to further explore the general properties of
-`distribute`, it is probably a good idea to at least have a look at a
+`distribute`, it makes sense to have a look at a handful of examples of
-handful of toy examples of it being used, so that we have a clearer idea
-of what to expect from it.
+it being used, so that we have a clearer idea of what to expect from it.

 In quite a few cases, `distribute` amounts to a transposition: